-- (1) The amounts disclosed in this column represent a one-time bonus, payable on the first regularly scheduled payroll date following the executive officer's start date. - (2) The amounts disclosed in this column are the fair value on the grant date of each award granted under the Company's 2014 Equity Incentive Plan ("2014 Plan"), computed in accordance with FASB ASC Topic 718, which we refer to as "ASC 718," using the valuation methodology for equity awards set forth in Note 15 of our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015.
-All of the options awards reported in the table above were granted under our 2014 Plan, have a term of ten years from the date of grant and vest in accordance with the following schedule: 25% of the shares underlying the option vest on the first anniversary of the date of grant, and the remainder vest in equal monthly installments over the 36 months thereafter. - (3) The amounts disclosed in this column represent the annual cash incentive bonus earned by the named executive officer for services performed in 2015 and 2014.
+- The amounts disclosed in this column represent a one-time bonus, payable on the first regularly scheduled payroll date following the executive officer's start date. - (2) The amounts disclosed in this column are the fair value on the grant date of each award granted under the Company's 2014 Equity Incentive Plan ("2014 Plan"), computed in accordance with FASB ASC Topic 718, which the Company refers to as "ASC 718," using the valuation methodology for equity awards set forth in Note 14 of its financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2016.
+All of the options awards reported in the table above were granted under our 2014 Plan, have a term of ten years from the date of grant.
+Options granted in 2014 and 2015 vest in accordance with the following schedule: 25% of the shares underlying the option vest on the first anniversary of the date of grant, and the remainder vest in equal monthly installments over the 36 months thereafter.
+Options granted in 2016 vest monthly over a four-year period measured from the grant date. - (3) The amounts disclosed in this column represent the annual cash incentive bonus earned by the named executive officer for services performed in 2016, 2015 and 2014.
+The 2016 annual incentive bonus was paid in March 2017.
 The 2015 annual incentive bonus was paid in March 2016 and the 2014 annual incentive bonus was paid in January 2015.
 The annual cash incentive bonus for each executive officer is based on the Board's assessment of each such officer's individual performance and overall Company performance against objectives determined by our Board and communicated to such officer.
-For the fiscal years ended December 31, 2015 and 2014, the annual cash incentive bonuses were based on our achievement of clinical, regulatory, financial and operational objectives.
-See "-Executive Employment Arrangements and Potential Payments upon Termination or Change in Control" below for additional information regarding assigned bonus targets, expressed as a percentage of each executive officer's base salary. - (4) All other compensation includes \$7,950 for 401(k) Employee Benefit Plan contributions we made in 2015 to the account of each of the Named Executive Officers under the ERISA Safe Harbor Rules, representing the same percentage of salary as contributed to all employee accounts, up to a maximum amount of salary.
-Also includes, \$453 for tax gross-ups for Dr. Stauffer related to hotel accommodations close to our headquarters.
+For the fiscal years ended December 31, 2016, 2015 and 2014, the annual cash incentive bonuses were based on the Company's achievement of clinical, regulatory, financial and operational objectives.
+See "- Executive Employment Arrangements and Potential Payments upon Termination or Change in Control" below for additional information regarding assigned bonus targets, expressed as a percentage of each executive officer's base salary.

-- (5) Dr. Chalmers is also a member of our Board of Directors but does not receive any additional compensation in his capacity as a director. - (6) For the year ended December 31, 2014, represents Dr. Stauffer's base salary paid from December 1, 2014 (the starting date of Dr. Stauffer's employment with the Company) to December 31, 2014.
+- (4) All other compensation includes \$7,950 for 401(k) Employee Benefit Plan contributions the Company made in both 2016 and 2015 to the account of each of the Named Executive Officers under the ERISA Safe Harbor Rules, representing the same percentage of salary as contributed to all employee accounts, up to a maximum amount of salary.
+Also includes, \$249 and \$453 for tax gross-ups for Dr. Stauffer related to hotel accommodations close to the Company's headquarters, respectively. - (5) Dr. Chalmers is also a member of the Company's Board of Directors but does not receive any additional compensation in his capacity as a director. - (6) For the year ended December 31, 2014, represents Dr. Stauffer's base salary paid from December 1, 2014 (the starting date of Dr. Stauffer's employment with the Company) to December 31, 2014.